Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Semantic Logical Koopman Auto-encoder

-This section introduces a novel semantic CoCoCo for controlling multi-objective distinct control systems, utilizing a logical Koopman AE inspired by the adapter technique in~\cite{zhang2023llama}, which adapts a pre-trained model to new tasks without full retraining.
-In this framework, the Koopman model incorporates a trainable LSK model while keeping the DSK model frozen.
+This section introduces a novel semantic \gls{cococo} for controlling multi-objective distinct control systems, utilizing a semantic logical Koopman \gls{ae} inspired by the adapter technique in~\cite{zhang2023llama}, which adapts a pre-trained model to new tasks without full retraining.
+In this framework, the Koopman model incorporates a trainable \gls{lsk} model while keeping the \gls{dsk} model frozen.
 The architecture consists of an encoder, a decoder, and a Koopman model with state and action components.
-The Koopman model shown in Fig.~\ref{fig_DSK_LSK} is divided into four parts: two for the DSK model (state and action matrices) and two for the LSK model (state and action matrices), which govern the linear state evolution based on control rules.
-Training occurs in three phases: first, the encoder, decoder, and DSK model are trained on a reference system, then transferred to other systems where the LSK model is fine-tuned based on specific control rules.
-Finally, the systems are monitored remotely using linear predictions through the logical Koopman AE.
+The Koopman model shown in Fig.~\ref{fig_DSK_LSK} is divided into four parts: two for the \gls{dsk} model (state and action matrices) and two for the \gls{lsk} model (state and action matrices), which govern the linear state evolution based on control rules.
+The training procedure consists of two phases.
+In the first phase, the encoder, decoder, and \gls{dsk} model are jointly trained on a reference system, then, in the second phase, these components are transferred to other systems where the \gls{ae} is fine-tuned using a small subset of local data to adapt to system-specific dynamics.
+Concurrently, the \gls{lsk} model is trained to encode the local control rules via a temporal logic-based loss.
+Once trained, each system is monitored remotely through efficient linear predictions by the semantic logical Koopman \gls{ae}.